-Through a combination of classroom instruction and clinical rotations for practical experience, FVCC phlebotomy students learn proper blood drawing, safety procedures, basic anatomy and physiology, special procedures, quality management and legal issues involved in blood collection.
+Through a combination of classroom instruction and clinical rotations for practical experience, FVCC phlebotomy students learn proper blood drawing techniques, safety procedures, basic anatomy and physiology, legal information involved in blood collection, and more.

-- Students can complete the Phlebotomy licensure training program in one semester.
+- Students can complete the Phlebotomy licensure training program in two semesters.

 - After passing the Phlebotomy Technician Certification Examination, graduates are eligible to work as a licensed phlebotomist in the state of Montana.